Log purity, torsors on root stacks and log Nori fundamental group: Log Purity Theorem

 \end{theorem}

 Group schemes satisfying the hypothesis of the theorem are essentially diagonalizable group schemes.
 In what follows, we extend this result to linearly reductive group schemes.

 \begin{corollary} Let $X/S$ be a log curve and assume that $S$ is log regular with $U \subset S$ the dense open with trivial log structure.
-We assume that both the underlying schemes of $X$ and $S$ are integral.
 Let $G$ be a finite flat linearly reductive group scheme over $S$.
 Then the restriction morphism

 is an isomorphism. \end{corollary}